Underground music: Etymology

 A music underground can also refer to the culture of underground music in a city and its accompanying performance venues.
 The Kitchen is an example of what was an important New York City underground music venue in the 1960s and 1970s.
-CBGB is another famous New York City underground music venue claiming to be "Home of Underground Rock since 1973".
+CBGB was another famous New York City underground music venue claiming to be "Home of Underground Rock since 1973".

+There are examples of underground music that are particularly difficult to encounter, such as the underground rock scenes in the pre-Mikhail Gorbachev Soviet Union, which have amassed a devoted following over the years (most notably for bands such as Kino).
+However, most underground music is readily accessible, despite most performances being located in unmarked, industrial venues.